 - Minimizing the concentration of gRNA and cas9 in cells can also reduce off-target mutations.

-- Truncating 5’ end of gRNA in complementarity region (gRNA’s with 17-18 nucleotides with complementarity function) can work as efficiently as a full length construct but have low off-target activity.
+- Truncating 5’ end of gRNA in the complementarity region (gRNA’s with 17-18 nucleotides with complementarity function) can work as efficiently as a full-length construct but have low off-target activity.
 (Sander & Joung, 2014)